galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 In this tutorial we perform sentiment analysis on IMDB movie reviews dataset ({% cite maas-EtAl %}).
 We train our RNN on the training dataset, which is made up of 25000 movie reviews, some positive and some negative.
 We then test our RNN on the test set, which is also made up of 25000 movie reviews, again some positive and some negative.
 The training and test sets have no overlap.
-Since we are dealing with text data, its a good idea to review various mechanisms for representing text data.
+Since we are dealing with text data, it's a good idea to review various mechanisms for representing text data.
 Before that, we are going to briefly discuss how to preprocess text documents.

 ## Text preprocessing

 The first step is to tokenize a document, i.e., break it down into words.
-Next, we remove punctuations, URLs, and stop words -- words like 'a', 'of', 'the', etc. that happen frequently in all documents and do not have much value in discriminating between documents.
+Next, we remove the punctuation marks, URLs, and stop words -- words like
+'a', 'of', 'the', etc. that happen frequently in all documents and do not have much value in discriminating between documents.
 Next, we normalize the text, e.g., replace 'brb' with 'Be right back', etc. Then, We then run the spell checker to fix typos and also make all words lowercase.
-Next, we do stemming or lemmatization.
+Next, we perform stemming or lemmatization.
 Basically, if we have words like 'organizer', 'organize', 'organized', and 'organization' we want to reduce all of them to a single word.
 Stemming cuts the end of these words to come up with a single root (e.g., 'organiz').
 The root may not be an actual word.
 Lemmatization is smarter in that it reduces the word variants to a root that is actually a word (e.g., 'organize').
 All of these steps help reduce the number of features in feature vector of a document and should make the training of our model faster/easier.